Search This Blog

 3. Officer Larry Balzak (Home Alone - 1990)

 After discovering Kevin had been left at home, his mother, played by the great Katherine O'Hara, calls the police back home in Chicago.
-When the phone rings, we see a festive police station decorated with garland, ribbons, and miniature trees, immediately setting the mood that everyone is wrapped up in the holiday spirit and lack any interest in doing actual work.
+When the phone rings, we see a festive police station decorated with garland, ribbons, and miniature trees, immediately setting the mood that everyone is wrapped up in the holiday spirit and lacks any interest in doing actual work.
 The first to answer the phone is billed as "Police Operator" but later called Rose (Kate Johnson.)
 She half-listens to what Kevin's mom was saying as she's busily wrapping presents to care.
 She hears enough and decides to connect her to the "Family Crisis Hotline" and places her on hold.
 She bangs on the wall and yells, "Larry, could you pick up?
 There's some lady on hold... sounds kind of hyper."

 The camera pans to the next cubicle, where we see Larry Hankin as Officer Larry Balzak flipping through a magazine and holding a donut in one hand.
 Officer Balzak answers the phone and cuts off Mrs. McAllister with the following scripted responses: "Was the child involved in a violent altercation with a drunk and/or mentally ill member of the immediate family?
 Was the child involved in any household accidents?
 Has the child ingested any poison and/or any other object that has become lodged in his throat?"